 Conduct original research under the guidance of a faculty mentor

 Present your research at a McNair Research Conference

 Present your research at a professional conference in your discipline

 Graduate School Visits

 Graduate School Fee Waivers

 The McNair program is rigorous and requires that students take the McNair commitment seriously.
-Each year, we recruit a new cohort of scholars who move through the process during their junior and senior years, preparing themselves for graduate study and setting off to achieve doctorates in their area/field of interest once they complete their undergraduate degrees at Southern Nazarene University.
+Each year, we recruit a new cohort of scholars who move through the process during their sophomore, junior, and senior years, preparing themselves for graduate study and setting off to achieve doctorates in their area/field of interest once they complete their undergraduate degrees at Southern Nazarene University.